On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On perfectly generated weight structures and torsion pairs

 Now we adopt the notation of Proposition \ref{psymb}(I.\ref{isym4}).

 Assume first that $\du=\ns$ (in the notation of the proposition), and so, $\cu'=\cu$.
 According to (parts I.\ref{iwsym1} and I.\ref{iws2} of) the aforementioned proposition, the set $\cp'$ is perfect in the category $\cu\opp$.
 Since $\cp'$ is certainly cosuspended in $\cu\opp$, Theorem \ref{tpgws} yields a smashing weight structure $w_{\cp'}^{op}$ that is $\cu\opp$-generated by $\cp'$ with $\cu\opp_{w^{op}\le 0}$ being the $\cu\opp$-big hull of $\cp'$.
-The corresponding weight structure $w_{\cp'}$ on $\cu$ (see Proposition \ref{pbw}(\ref{idual})) will be our candidate for $w$. $w_{\cp'}$ is certainly cosmashing; hence $\hw_{\cp'}$ is Karoubian (easy from Remark \ref{rcoulim}(4)) and closed with respect to $\cu$-products.
-Moreover, $\hw_{\cp'}$ has a {\it cogenerator}, i.e., any its object is a retract of a product of (copies of) some $M\in \cu_{\hw_{\cp'}=0}$; here we apply (the dual to) Corollary \ref{cvttbrown}(I.2).
+The corresponding weight structure $w_{\cp'}$ on $\cu$ (see Proposition \ref{pbw}(\ref{idual})) will be our candidate for $w$. $w_{\cp'}$ is certainly cosmashing; hence $\hw_{\cp'}$ is closed with respect to $\cu$-products.
+Moreover, $\hw_{\cp'}$ has a {\it cogenerator}, i.e., any its object is a retract of a product of (copies of) some $M\in \cu_{\hw_{\cp'}=0}$; here we apply (the dual to) Corollary \ref{cvttbrown}(I.2) (see Theorem 2.4.1(3) and Remark 2.4.2(3) of \cite{bpws} for a more detailed argument).

 Next we apply Corollary \ref{cdualt} to obtain that there exists a $t$-structure $t_{\cp'}$ on $\cu$ that is left adjacent to $w_{\cp'}$.
 Moreover, $\hrt_{\cp'}$ is anti-equivalent to the subcategory of $\adfu(\hw_{\cp'},\ab)$ consisting of those functors that respect products (according to the corollary); $\hw_{\cp'}$ is equivalent to the subcategory of injective objects of $\hrt_{\cp'}$.
 Hence $\hrt_{\cp'}$ has an injective cogenerator; it satisfies the AB3* axiom since $\hw_{\cp'}$ has products.